patrickfrey/mewa/doc/faq.md

 In the example language I decided for solution (1) even though it lead to anomalies, but I will return to the problem later.
 So far all three possibilities can be implemented with _Mewa_.

 ##### What Types to Use
 The decision for data types used to implement constants is more complex as it actually looks like at the first glance.
 But for implementing constant values you can't rely on the scalar types of the language your implementing a compiler with because the language you design may have a different set of scalar types with a different set of rules.
 You need arbitrary precision arithmetics for integers and floating point numbers at least.
 The first example language of _Mewa_ uses a module implementing BCD numbers for arbitrary precision integer arithmetics.
 A silly decision that should be revisited.
-I just did not find a module for arbitrary precision integer arithmetics on luarocks with a working installation at the time.
-So I decided to activate some older project (implementing arbitrary BCD arithmetics for Lua) as a luarocks module on my own.
+I just did not find a module for arbitrary precision integer arithmetics on _LuaRocks_  with a working installation at the time.
+So I decided to activate some older project (implementing arbitrary BCD arithmetics for Lua) as a _LuaRocks_ module on my own.
 This will be replaced in the future.

 <a name="functionsProceduresAndMethods"/>